-As of December 31, 2021, and 2020 the total contingent consideration liability is reported at fair value and is dependent on the profitability of the acquired associate and businesses.
+As of December 31, 2022, and 2021 the total contingent consideration liability is reported at fair value and is dependent on the profitability of the acquired associate and businesses.
 The total contingent consideration is classified within Level 3 of the fair value hierarchy.
-The contingent consideration liability represents the maximum amount payable under the purchase and sale agreements discounted using a weighted average rate of 10.09% p.a.
-Change in the discount rate by 100 bps would increase/decrease the fair value by R\$18,751.
-The change in the fair value in the contingent consideration between the acquisition date and December 31, 2021 was not material.
+The contingent consideration liability represents the maximum amount payable under the purchase and sale agreements discounted using an appropriate rate, which includes the Brazilian risk free rate.
+Changes in an average discount rate of 12.82% by 100 bps would increase/decrease the fair value of contingent consideration liability by R\$8,787.

-The investments held through XP FIP Managers, which is considered to be a venture capital investment is classified as Level 3 of the fair value hierarchy.
+The investments held through our investees which are considered to be venture capital investments are classified as Level 3 of the fair value hierarchy.
 The inputs used by the Group are derived for discounted rates for these investments using a capital asset model to calculate a pre-tax rate that reflects current market assessments of the time value of money and the risk specific to the asset.
-Change in the discount rate by 100 bps would increase/decrease the fair value by R\$12.214.
+Change in the discount rate by 100 bps would increase/decrease the fair value by R\$ 15,523.

 Transfers into and out of fair value hierarchy levels are analyzed at the end of each consolidated financial statement.
-As of December 31, 2021, the Group had no transfers between Level 2 and Level 3.
+As of December 31, 2022, the Group had no transfers between Level 2 and Level 3.